Eric Moulds

 Eric Shannon Moulds (born July 17, 1973) is an American former professional football player who was a wide receiver for 12 seasons in the National Football League (NFL).
-He played college football for Mississippi State University and was drafted by the Buffalo Bills 24th overall in the 1996 NFL Draft.
+He played college football for Mississippi State University and was selected by the Buffalo Bills 24th overall in the 1996 NFL draft.
 In 2009, Moulds (affectionately called E-Money for short) was one of three receivers named to the Buffalo Bills 50th Anniversary All-Time Team.

 College career

 At Mississippi State University, Moulds caught 117 passes for 2,022 yards (averaging 17.1 per catch).
 He ranks fifth in yards and fourth in touchdowns on Mississippi State's career receiving list.
 1993, he had 17 catches for 398 yards and 4 TD while being utilized as a vertical receiver.
 In 1994, he had 39 catches for 845 yards and 7 TD.
 He followed that up in 1995 with 62 catches for 779 yards and 6 TD.

 In 1994, Moulds led the NCAA Division I-A in kickoff returns with a 32.8 yds/return average.

-In 1995 Gabe Harris impersonated Eric Moulds for the Auburn scout team.